NickKornienko/CMPE-258-Assignment-1/README.md

 The first two models can be run using a local python server in the browser, the audio model must run in the teachable machine site.

 2. On device models with no customization:
-   - MediaPipe-Demo.ipynb
+   - MediaPipe-Demo.ipynb (using Face_images)

-4. Custom model training blackbox way using transfer learning with mlkit
+3. Custom model training blackbox way using transfer learning with mlkit (AutoML)

-5. Custom classifier with keras models
+4. Custom classifier with keras models
+   - Flower-recognizer-Keras.ipynb (using flower_images.zip)

 6. Custom classifier deployed on web